itzCozi/devbox/docs/src/content/docs/start.md

 ## Prerequisites
 ---

 Before starting, make sure you have devbox installed.
-If you haven't installed it yet, follow the [Installation Guide](/guides/install/) first.
+If you haven't installed it yet, follow the [Installation Guide](/install/) first.

-## Step 1: Create Your First Project
+## Create Your First Project
 ---

 Let's create a Python development environment: